-Many have grown dissatisfied with the limited streaming options of services like Netflix, YouTube, and Vimeo.
-And while there isn’t one perfect home media solution for everyone, physical media enthusiasts and file sharers alike will find a happy medium in a dedicated media server.
+Many have grown dissatisfied with the limited streaming options of subscription services like Netflix, Disney+, YouTube, and Amazon Prime.
+And while there isn’t one perfect networked media solution for everyone, physical media enthusiasts and file sharers alike will find a happy medium in a dedicated media server.

 - Fast and intuitive user interface

 - Provide cover art, music videos, trailers, and more

 - Some features require a subscription or lifetime pass

 - Menus might not handle large media collections well (depends on connection quality)

 Plex is possibly the most popular media server software out there, as it offers an easy setup and a highly flexible system for managing different types of media libraries.
 Plex can be set up on any hard drive, ideally a NAS (network-attached storage device), but since my PC is on pretty much 24/7 I had no problem making my main machine the host for my own Plex server.

 Setting up your Plex server is a largely automated process, and getting a stream set up on the other end is usually as simple as downloading the free app for your chosen platform, be it a smart TV, web browser, XBox One, PlayStation, or Apple TV.
 Remote access is ready out of the box and does not require any port forwarding or additional setup.

 One of the first things you’ll notice about Plex is that its menus are beautiful on every platform.
 The menus were fast and easy to navigate, though I did run into some hiccups trying to browse my stupidly large music collection.
 If you have multiple terabytes of media content with metadata, cover art, etc., it will only populate this information as fast as your connection permits.